StasyanOi/java-service/README.md

 # java-service

-This is a template project for a java library service
+This is a template project for a java web service